genestack/user-tutorials/user-guide/source/guide/using-genestack.rst

 date: all files imported at the same time (during one import action) will be located in the same folder.

-**Raw uploads** contains all the files you’ve uploaded into Genestack - FASTQ and BAM files, pdf documents, excel tables etc.
+**Uploads** contains all the files you’ve uploaded into Genestack - FASTQ and BAM files, pdf documents, excel tables etc.

-.. note:: **What is the difference between raw uploads and imported files?**
+.. note:: **What is the difference between uploads and imported files?**

-          When you have just started importing your files (in various formats like FASTQ, BAM etc), they all go to the specific storage area (the "Raw uploads" folder).
+          When you have just started importing your files (in various formats like FASTQ, BAM etc), they all go to the specific storage area (the "Uploads" folder).
 During import, Genestack will recognize these uploaded files and allocate them to appropriate biological types (you can also do it manually), e.g. sequencing assays, mapped reads etc. These meaningful